commandlayer/protocol-commons/README.md

 # **CommandLayer Protocol — Commons**

-**Canonical verb & schema layer for machine intent — the foundation of verifiable A2A automation.**
+**Verb & schema layer for machine intent — the foundation of verifiable A2A automation.**

 <div align="center">
   <a href="#"><img alt="Stability" src="https://img.shields.io/badge/Status-Stable%20v1.0.0-brightgreen"/></a>